IMEDEA/mitogenomics/README.md

 FAQs/FAQs/FAQs/:

-1)The script is apparently missing the correct python interpreter!
+1) The script is apparently missing the correct python interpreter!

 This script assumes the python3 interpreter to be in /usr/bin/env python3.
 If this is not the case, or multiple python installations are available, the full path to python3 interpreter can be added to the command line (e.g. ./usr/bin/python3 aln2tbl.py) or path exported in .bashrc file.

-2)How should individual genes be named in the input file?
+2) How should individual genes be named in the input file?
 Gene names must comply with the names proposed by Boore and Brown (2000) as in most recent GenBank annotations.

 Protein coding gene names (CDS) are as follows: atp6, atp8, cob, cox1, cox2, cox3, nad1, nad2, nad3, nad4, nad4L, nad5 and nad6.
 Accepted names for ribosomal genes are rrnL (or 16S) and rrnS (or 12S) for the large and small ribosomal subunit, respectively. tRNAs are indicated using the single letter corresponding to the encoded tRNA (e.g. M for methionine).
 The two tRNA genes that are generally present for Leucine and Serine must be differentiated by post-pending the correct number to the gene name following the same convention used in MITOS: L1 for tRNALeu(CUN), L2 for tRNALeu(UUR), S1 for tRNASer(AGN) and S2 for tRNASer(UCN)).
 The control region, if included, must be named 'control_region' or 'CR'.
 Up to two codon regions can be annotated ‘CR1’ and ‘CR2’

-3)Should all spacers be annotated as Control Regions?
+3) Should all spacers be annotated as Control Regions?
 No, do not annotate any non-coding region as a Control region.
 The Control region, just like PCGs, rRNAs and tRNAs, should be identified based on positive evidence (position, base composition, presence of specific conserved elements) prior to annotation.

-4)Which start and stop codons are recognized as standard in each genetic code?
+4) Which start and stop codons are recognized as standard in each genetic code?

 According to NCBI standards, start and stop codons for different genetic codes for mitochondrial genomes are:

-   Vertebrate Mitochondrial Code (genetic_code=2):
+   Vertebrate Mitochondrial Code (genetic_code=2) :
        START CODONS for Met = ["ATT","ATC","ATA","ATG","GTG"]
        STOP CODONS = ["TAA","TAG","AGA","AGG"]

-   Yeast Mitochondrial Code (genetic_code=3):
+   Yeast Mitochondrial Code (genetic_code=3) :
        START CODONS for Met = ["ATA","ATG","GTG"]
        STOP CODONS = ["TAA","TAG"]

-    Mold, Protozoan, and Coelenterate Mitochondrial Code and the Mycoplasma/Spiroplasma (genetic_code=4) :
+    Mold, Protozoan, and Coelenterate Mitochondrial Code (genetic_code=4) :
        START CODONS for Met = ["TTA","TTG","CTG","ATT","ATC","ATA","ATG","GTG"]
        STOP CODONS  = ["TAA","TAG"]